-1.2 IAI: None Surgical Technology I - Central Service Principles and Practice is an introduction to the role of the Surgical Technologist including the role and function of the central service department/technician.
+Surgical Technology I - Central Service Principles and Practice is an introduction to the role of the Surgical Technologist including the role and function of the central service department/technician.
 Emphasis is placed on principles and practice related to asepsis, sterilization, disinfection of commonly used equipment and supplies, processing and care of instruments, care and maintenance of equipment, distribution of supplies and inventory control.
 Clinical experience in central service is required in conjunction with eight hours weekly of on-campus laboratory instruction.
 Clinical site instruction off campus is six hours weekly for this 8-week course.
 Prerequisite: Admission to the Surgical Technology program.

-Prerequisite: BIO 185, HLT 110, BIO 274, ENG 101, and Basic Computer course or computer proficiency.
+proficiency.
 Credit: 4 semester hours Lecture: 2 Lab: 4